RadixSeven/XKnow/README.markdown

 #Developing

-Right now development is in great flux.
-The short-term goal is to get the code into git-style branches and tags rather than the subversion-like branches and tags currently in place.
+The branch structure is described in: http://nvie.com/posts/a-successful-git-branching-model/

-The eventual branch structure will be as described in: [http://nvie.com/posts/a-successful-git-branching-model/].
 A quick summary:

 ##Permanent branches

 * master - current production version - HEAD is always in a production ready state.
-Each commit is a new release.
+Each commit (except ones to just update the github readme) is a new release.
 A tag is made with the release id at each commit.

 * develop - work in progress on next release